caocscar/workshops/pyspark/pyspark.md

 **Note:** ARC-TS has a [Getting Started with Hadoop User Guide](http://arc-ts.umich.edu/new-hadoop-user-guide/)

 ### Setting Python Version
-Change Python version for PySpark to Python 3.6 (instead of default Python 2.7)
+Change Python version for PySpark to Python 3.6 (instead of default Python 2.7) `export PYSPARK_PYTHON=/sw/dsi/centos7/x86-64/Anaconda3-5.0.1/bin/python`

-`export PYSPARK_PYTHON=/sw/dsi/centos7/x86-64/Anaconda3-5.0.1/bin/python`
+**Note**: This only works for Fladoop currently.

 # PySpark Interactive Shell
 The interactive shell is analogous to a python console.
 The following command starts up the interactive shell for PySpark with default settings in the `workshop` queue.
 `pyspark --master yarn --queue workshop`

-The following line adds some custom settings.
+The following line adds some custom settings (this will get you 56GB RAM).
-`pyspark --master yarn --queue workshop --num-executors 20 --executor-memory 5g --executor-cores 4`
+`pyspark --master yarn --queue workshop --num-executors 10 --conf spark.ui.port=4050`

 **Note:** You might get a warning message that looks like `WARN Utils: Service 'SparkUI' could not bind on port 4040.
 Attempting port 4041.` This usually resolves itself after a few seconds.
 If not, try again at a later time.